FredHutch/easybuild-life-sciences/docs/sw_inventory/chorus-all-modules-24.04.md

  that need to prettify source code.)
 Generic syntax highlighter suitable for use in code hosting, forums, wikis or other applications that need to prettify source code.
+ - [Pyomo/6.7.3-foss-2023a](Pyomo is a Python-based open-source software package that supports a diverse set of optimization capabilities for formulating and analyzing optimization models. ) Pyomo is a Python-based open-source software package that supports a diverse set of optimization capabilities for formulating and analyzing optimization models.
  - [Pysam/0.22.1-GCC-13.3.0](Pysam is a python module for reading and manipulating Samfiles.
  It's a lightweight wrapper of the samtools C-API.
 Pysam also includes an interface for tabix.)
 Pysam is a python module for reading and manipulating Samfiles.